- Photos & Map

 - Destination: Wassen

-Nomen est omen: Where the route almost climbs to the sky, the incline is strenuous but rewarded with a heavenly view.
-A short stop offers a view through the valley back to the kilometers covered to Gadmen.
+Nomen est omen: where the route almost climbs to the sky, the gradient is demanding but rewarded with a heavenly view.
+A short stop offers a view through the valley of the kilometers covered back to Gadmen.
 About 4 kilometers and 400 meters of altitude remain to the Susten pass summit.
-Over the Bäregg, past the Steinsee and the Alpkäserei Steingletscher, you finally reach the long-awaited pass summit at 2260 meters above sea level.
-From now on, it only goes downhill: first with some long bends down to Sustenbrüggli, where the Sustenbrüggli restaurant invites you for a small refreshment before the last section.
+Passing Bäregg, past Steinsee and the Alpkäserei Steingletscher, one finally reaches the long-awaited pass summit at 2260 meters above sea level.
+From now on it’s all downhill: first with some long curves to Sustenbrüggli, where the restaurant Sustenbrüggli invites you for a small refreshment before the last section.
 From here, the road runs straight and steadily downhill for about 10 kilometers.
-Finally, the route leads over two kilometers in wide curves down one thousand meters of altitude until you reach Wassen, the route's destination.
+Finally, the route leads over two kilometers in wide curves descending one thousand meters until you reach Wassen, the destination of the route.

 Good to know